JasonSimms/todo_firebase/README.md

 # Chore Master
 ---------------------------------------
 This app is designed for a family to create and track chore completion on a regular calendar.
-Its an elaborated Todo list exercise supporting multiple users in a mobile first design.
+Its an elaborated Todo list exercise supporting multiple users via Firebase which offers the backend as a service.
+Firestore offers real time data watching so I can see when someone else updates a task and I can access the user data offered seemlessly from google user profiles.

 Stack: Typescript | Firebase | Firestore | Material UI | React

 ### Live hosted by Firebase